KNOWLEDGE HUB

 Policy: ₹5 lakh health insurance bought online

-Premium "saved" by going direct: ₹2,000 annually (no agent commission)
+Premium "saved" by going direct: ₹2,000 annually (no advisor fee)

 Hospitalization bill: ₹4.5 lakh